sathya43/Sathyanarayana_ReactJS_Lab/README.md

 Steps to run the server:

-The expense tracker react app required information from a json server running on port 3000.
+The expense tracker react app requires information from a json server running on port 3000.
 I have added the fake server project here.
 It is present in the folder fake_server.
 This fake server should be started before starting the expense tracker app.
 Follow the below steps to run the expense tracker succesfully.

 Step 1: Download the Code as Zip and Unzip the folder